There are two VisionCam XM hardware generations available:

-The VisionCam XM/XM2 provides a user-configurable FPGA, the "Real Time Communication Controller" (RTCC).
-It contains functional units for controlling trigger signals.
+The VisionCam XM / XM2 provides a user-configurable FPGA, the "Real Time Communication Controller" (RTCC).
+It contains functional units for controlling trigger signals without CPU intervention.

-The RTCC can be configured by using the VisionBox Interface Library.
-The relevant modules are listed below:
+The RTCC is controlled by the VisionBox Interface Library.
+The library modules controlling trigger signals are listed below:

 The function FG_set_trigger_mode() is used to configure one of the trigger modes: